Colon Cancer (cont.)

 - Colonoscopy is an endoscopic test.
 This means that a thin, flexible plastic tube with a tiny camera on the end will be inserted into your colon via your anus.
 As the tube is advanced further into your colon, the camera sends images of the inside of your colon to a video monitor.

-- Colonoscopy is an uncomfortable test for most people.
+- Colonoscopy is usually done with sedation and is not an uncomfortable test for most people.
 You will first be given a laxative solution to drink that will clear most of the fecal matter from your bowel.
-You will be allowed nothing to eat before the test.
-Whenever possible, you will be given medication before the procedure to relax you and relieve the discomfort.
+You will be allowed nothing to eat

 - This test highlights tumors and certain other abnormalities in the colon and rectum.